123orrin/concept-graphs/README.md

 # Add ros2_numpy for converting numpy to ROS 2 messages
 export ROS2_WS  # The location of your ROS 2 workspace if you haven't created this already.
-Add this to your bashrc cd $ROS2_WS/src git clone git@github.com:Box-Robotics/ros2_numpy.git
+Add this to your bashrc cd $ROS2_WS source install/setup.bash
-# Build the ROS workspace.
-If you build the workspace with a different ROS before, remove all the buid files and build from scratch
-cd $ROS2_WS
-colcon build
-source install/setup.bash

 # OR: Create the mamba environment (you can find the instructions for installing mamba here: https://github.com/conda-forge/miniforge)